WikiWatershed/model-my-watershed/doc/arch/adr-006-geoprocessing-multioperation.md

 Since both the input and output of this operation can be quite different than the current implementation, it should be added as a new operation type rather than a modification to an existing one.
-MapShed should be updated to use this new format.
+Subbasin modeling is just a wrapper around MapShed, as it decomposes a parent shape into child shapes and runs MapShed on each of them, before aggregating the results together.
+In order to fully take advantage of the optimization, MapShed itself must be updated to use the new operation.
 The new operation should also support submitting a single shape instead of a list of shapes, i.e. the use case for a single HUC-12.
 In this case the output should be a singleton list of list of results.
+This will allow regular MapShed to use the same operation, rather than have a competing implementation for Subbasin modeling.

 ## Decision